 Plus, you do get that money back in the end.
 Whole life insurance has an investment option but, again, you won’t see big returns with it.
 With a return of premium policy, you can still practice "buy term and invest the rest," investing the $300+ dollars you’re not putting into a whole life insurance policy each month and getting the premiums refunded.

 At the end of the day, an affordable traditional term life insurance policy will be sufficient for most people’s needs.
-But if you want to get some extra value out of your policy and have to decide between a return of premium and whole life insurance policy, a return of premium policy is the clear winner.
+But if you want to get some extra value out of your policy and have to decide between a return of premium and whole life insurance policy, a return of premium policy may be the winner.